 - The Blues Brothers: One of these hits Jake as he and Elwood are standing at the back of a church and he has an epiphany — "The band!"

-- Happens in The Return of the King when Gandalf the White arrives at Minas Tirith and incidentally rescues Faramir from a dark Nazgul attack.
+- Happens in The Lord of the Rings: The Return of the King when Gandalf the White arrives at Minas Tirith and incidentally rescues Faramir from a dark Nazgul attack.
 It's especially symbolic because the clouds were literally sent from Mordor to aid the forces of darkness.

 - Lieutenant Commander Fuchida notices the morning sun breaking through the last of the storm clouds, and remarks to his comrades that its rays remind him of the Japanese victory flag that was raised when they launched from the carriers in Tora!
 Tora!
 Tora!.
 This is regarded by all the Japanese pilots as a good omen: in effect, the blessing of heaven upon their mission to ravage Pearl Harbor.